allyourbankarebelongtous/pleb-vpn/README.md

 in the Services dropdown menu, which takes you to this page:
 ![PlebVPNpage](pictures/webui_plebvpn_off.png)

 You will first have to upload the OpenVPN config file (called plebvpn.conf) to the node.
-If you already have uploaded it and are just re-enabling Pleb-VPN, it will find the old .conf file.
+This file is what gives the node the keys and information it needs to make a secure connection to the VPS.
+If you already have uploaded it and are just re-enabling Pleb-VPN, it should find the old .conf file.
 Once you have a .conf file uploaded you can enable Pleb-VPN:
 ![PlebVPNenable](pictures/webui_plebvpn_enable.png)